A brand new 2019 list has been posted.

 Click here to access it.

-Like last year, it is now time to review which shows are good to spec, and which are not.
+Like every year, it is now time to review which TV shows are good to spec, and which are not.

-Let’s do a quick recap of how this works.
+Here is a quick recap of how the list works:

 The shows are divided into five categories regarding their appeal to readers and how well they are known/read: